guruwalker/dafeena-consultancy/README.md

-on mobile, the wow.js makes somethings not load properly change wow.js to something else add filter for testimonials on testimonial cards, show tag adjust pricing for careers adjust pricing for VA adjust pricing for corporate
+add filter for testimonials
+on testimonial cards,
+show tag on testimonials

+adjust pricing for careers
+adjust pricing for VA
+adjust pricing for corporate